 - Finding a companion to work alongside.
 Having someone working beside you can help keep you accountable and motivated.

-- Building a daily schedule.
-Planning what your day will look like and creating personal goals and deadlines will help you structure your days and weeks.
+- Building a weekly schedule.
+Planning what your day will look like and creating a weekly schedule for personal goals and deadlines will help you structure your days and weeks.

 - Defining communication habits.
 You can improve team alignment and communication skills by defining which platforms you will use for which kind of work.

 What challenges do virtual teams face?